thymeleaf/thymeleaf-extras-tiles2/README.markdown

     </bean>
 ```

-Also, you will need to configure your Thymeleaf *view resolver* in order to
+Also, we will need to configure our Thymeleaf *view resolver* in order to
 use a specialized Thymeleaf-Tiles2 view class:

 ```xml